harvesthill/reddit-wiki-archive/steroids/draft.md

 This is one of the explanations that Dr. Scally has given:

-&gt;*Clomid acts as an estrogen, rather than an anti-estrogen, by sensitizing pituitary cells to the action of GnRH.
+>*Clomid acts as an estrogen, rather than an anti-estrogen, by sensitizing pituitary cells to the action of GnRH.
 Although tamoxifen is almost as effective as Clomid in binding to pituitary estrogen receptors, tamoxifen has little or no estrogenic activity in terms of its ability to enhance the GnRH-stimulated release of LH.
 The estrogenic action of Clomid at the pituitary represents a unique feature of this compound and that tamoxifen may be devoid of estrogenic activity at the pituitary level.*

 Some strongly disagree with Dr. Scally's reasoning behind the use of clomid.
 What he is describing here is believed to be "estrogen priming," the concept that estrogen makes the pituitary more sensitive to GnRH from the hypothalamus, so that more LH is released for a given GnRH stimulus.
 This is well known to occur in females leading up to ovulation.
 Unlike females, however, men don't have a preovulatory period or spikes in LH.
 The research is fairly clear that estrogen priming does not occur in males.
 For starters, take a look at an authoritative reference work like Grossman's Clinical Endocrinology, which states (pg.
 99):

-&gt;Progesterone, acting synergistically with oestrogens, exerts negative feedback on the hypothalamus during the luteal phase, thus limiting GnRH pulsatility and slowing LH pulse frequency.
+>Progesterone, acting synergistically with oestrogens, exerts negative feedback on the hypothalamus during the luteal phase, thus limiting GnRH pulsatility and slowing LH pulse frequency.
 The mechanism of positive oestrogen feedback at the time of the LH surge has been much debated.
 There is now evidence that enhancement of both hypothalamic GnRH pulse generator activity and pituitary responsiveness to GnRH are involved.
 All species so far studied have shown an increased 'self-priming' effect of GnRH on the pituitary during the preovulatory period...
 In males, the situation is more straightforward.
 Since LH surges do not occur, only negative feedback effects are relevant. testosterone (and its active metabolite dihydrotestosterone, DHT) exerts major suppressive effects on both LH and FSH secretion, largely by inhibiting the GnRH pulse frequency generator, but possibly also by direct pituitary actions.
 Oestrogens in the male reduce pituitary responsiveness to GnRH.

 That states clearly that there is no priming in males, only negative feedback.
 The last emboldened sentence in this quote directly contradicts Dr. Scally's quote above.
 If clomid were to produce estrogenic action in the pituitary, it would only serve to inhibit LH secretion.